 101 Things to do in Bournemouth – Branksome Chine Beach

-Branksome Chine is the second of three Blue Flag Chine Beaches between Bournemouth and Poole.
+The Blue Flag awarded Branksome Chine Beach is the second of three Chine Beaches between Bournemouth and Poole.
 A chine is a narrow ravine through the cliff formed by a river.
-During the Victorian era, when Bournemouth first became a seaside resort, several of these chines, which act as access points to the beach, were transformed into linear gardens.
+During the Victorian era, when Bournemouth first became a seaside resort, several of these chines were transformed into linear gardens.

 Branksome Chine Beach